The best kitchen paint colours

 3. Eggshell is your best friend

 Before the paint rulebook was torn up, you were always told, ‘Eggshell for woodwork and Emulsion for walls’.
 Nowadays, it’s more about what finish (read: kind of look) you want to achieve.
-A bit more sheen and a whole load of durability points you in the direction of Eggshell (launching October 2020), which can be a real winner in a kitchen if you want things to be mega low maintenance and have high humidity areas.
+A bit more sheen and a whole load of durability points you in the direction of Eggshell paint, which can be a real winner in a kitchen if you want things to be mega low maintenance and have high humidity areas.
 That being said, plashes of water from the kitchen sink and tomato puree squirted onto the cupboard door are no bother for our hardwearing, wipe-down, multi-surface Matt finish paints.
+But when it comes to Matt vs Eggshell.. we've got you covered with both.
+Have a read here.

 4. Get creative inside your cabinets